YanakiSako/YanakiSako/README.md

    - Recent Projects
  - 🌐 Developed a web application for ShanghaiCeling Ltd. to streamline their workflow using Golang and PostgreSQL.
  - 🔧 Contributed to open-source projects such as FlyByWire, focusing on enhancing performance and usability.
- - 📝 CCurrently building a Private FSD using Golang
+ - 📝 Currently building a Private FSD using Golang
     - Get in Touch
 I'm always open to new opportunities, collaborations, and discussions.
 Feel free to connect with me on mail!